staeflo/SDE_Solvers/README.md

 ### Stochastic Heun Method

 The Stochastic Heun method is an extension of the Heun method for ODEs.
 It provides better accuracy than the Euler-Maruyama method by incorporating both predictor and corrector steps.
+It's equivalent to Runge-Kutta with one in between step.
+(RK2)

 **Key Points:**
 - Incorporates a predictor-corrector approach.